apiel/zicBox/NOTE.md

   - clips allow more than 16 by adding a scrolling system
   - give a way to make some extra color code to classify depending if it is used for playibg live or for generating sample?

+- TODO Filter... make an advance filter with muliple choice, basic LPF filter, HPF, MMfilter, moog filter, and more...

 - TODO master track --> add effect: sample reducer, distortion, delay...?
     - --> instead of mixer drum and mixer synth, use sent effect to track fx1 and track fx2
 - TODO perform / grid effect / scatter effect: apply effect for some time, apply granular effect, pitch down